 The word poltergeist comes from the German language words poltern ('to make sound' and 'to rumble') and Geist ('ghost' and 'spirit'), and the term itself translates as 'noisy ghost', 'rumble-ghost' or a 'loud spirit'.
 A synonym coined by René Sudre is thorybism, from Greek thorybein ('to make noise or uproar; throw into confusion').

 AnswerAugust 16th, 2017: Poltergeists do exist for sure.

 They do not attack humans or get directly involved with them.
 They can move furniture, make noises and even destroy things.

-March 15th, 2021 : Some poltergeists were once humans - not animals.
+March 15th, 2021 : Some poltergeists were once humans or animals.
 Seems that poltergeists existed already before the first humans.
-You can't contact them or make any kind of conversation.
+You can contact them or make any kind of conversation.
 The are not troublesome spirits and they do not haunt on people.
 In fact, they do care about people.

 We are not able to see them, but we are able to see their actions.